About Us

 Paper Accepted at IEEE S&P 2024

 Our paper titled "An Analysis of Recent Advances in Deepfake Image Detection in an Evolving Threat Landscape" was accepted at IEEE S&P 2024.
-Pre-print coming soon!
+A pre-print is available at the link below.

 Paper Accepted at NDSS'24